SSbit01/Image-Search-Abstraction-Layer/README.md

 # Image Search Abstraction Layer

-It's simple image search website that makes use of the [*Pixabay API*](https://pixabay.com/api/docs/).
+It's a simple image search website that makes use of the [*Pixabay API*](https://pixabay.com/api/docs/).

 Make sure to define the `KEY` (*Pixabay Key*) environment variable and install local packages.